Ioan Emanuel

-Ioan Emanuel (born 31 January 2005) is a Welsh professional rugby union footballer who plays as a prop forward for Cardiff Rugby on loan from Bath.
+Ioan Emanuel (born 31 January 2005) is a Welsh professional rugby union footballer who plays as a prop forward for Cardiff on loan from Bath.

 Club career

 He played as a youngster at Llantwit Fardre RFC and attended school at Ysgol Garth Olwg.
 He was then educated at Millfield in Somerset.
 In 2023, he signed a senior academy contract with Bath Rugby.
 He featured on loan for RFU Championship side Rams in the 2024-25 season.
 In May 2025, he had his contract extended by Bath.
 He signed with Cardiff Rugby on loan for the 2025-26 season.
+Immanuel rejoined Cardiff on a season-long loan in September 2026.

 International career

 He has represented the Wales national under-20 rugby union team and was in the Wales U20 squad for both the 2024 and 2025 World Rugby U20 Championship.

 Personal life

 His brother Steffan Emanuel is also a professional rugby union player.